Follow the Official Twitter account for Caan Berry here.

-I feel that I’ve made it in life, and at last I have all the things that are important to me.
-Best of all, I done it all by doing something I enjoy every day!
+I feel that I’ve made it in life, and at last, I have all the things that are important to me.
+Best of all, I did it all by doing something I enjoy every day!
 After all, who wouldn’t to be their own boss, work a couple of hours a day, and have an income that most people dream of – with the opportunity to increase it exponentially.

 It’s great and for that reason alone.
 Giving Betfair my full attention was the biggest and smartest step I’ve ever made in my life.
 Once my balance was beginning to show more and more profits, I realised that trading wasn’t for just the “gifted” or “special” people.
 It’s something that anyone can master.